imec-int/solid-rag-toolbox/README.md

 # SOLID/RAG Toolbox

 **NOTE**
 This setup is created for a demo project for PSX.
 There are still some references present to have a basic setup of policies and user roles in keycloak.
 There are 3 personae: Adam, Blake and Sandra which have certain access rights on each others data.
-To add data for these personae see "Adding Data", but make sure to add a metadata field 'type' with one of the following: calendar, financial, medical.
+To add data for these personae see "Adding Data" in the documentation, but make sure to add a metadata field 'type' with one of the following: calendar, financial, medical.
 For these 3 types and the personae policies are created on startup.

 ## Setup and starting services